Dirt Bike Insurance - How, Where and Why you should insure your motorcycle. Additional resources include: What to do if your dirt bike is stolen.

 So ask some one who has plenty of experience.
 Consider joining a club or forum with experienced members who may be willing to help.

-There are three basic questions you should always have clearly answered before signing any insurance contract, and they are:
+There are four basic questions you should always have clearly answered before signing any insurance contract, and they are:

 • What am I covered for?